About me

 As an active therapist for ten years I have experience across a wide range of issues, but In particular I am experienced in working with;

-Low Self Esteem, Low Confidence, Anxiety, Attachment, Trauma, Complex Family Dynamics, Depression and Caring for Family members with disabilities.
+Low Self Esteem, Low Confidence, Anxiety, Attachment, Trauma, Complex Family Dynamics, Bereavement, loss, Depression, Caring for Family members with disabilities, or living with chronic illness.

 What can you expect from working with me?